-- A nonrefundable $5 application fee must be submitted for each season applied for.
-For example, if you apply for four different elk seasons on this application form, you must submit $20 with the form.
+- A nonrefundable $10 application fee must be submitted for each season applied for.

 - The elk drawings will be conducted in the following order: Custer State Park Firearms Any Elk, Custer State Park Archery Elk-Early Season, Black Hills Firearms Elk, Prairie Firearms Elk, and Black Hills Archery Elk.